The Touch of Satan: Production

-The original title of the film was Touch of Melissa.
+The original title of the film was The Touch of Melissa.
 Joe Blasco did the makeup effects for the movie, his first feature.

-The cinematography was done by Jordan Cronenweth, who would later work on 1982's Blade Runner.
+The cinematography was done by Jordan Cronenweth, who would later gain fame for his work on 1982's Blade Runner.
+At the time, Cronenweth had worked primarily as a camera operator for Conrad Hall.
+For years, rumors claimed that director 'Don Henderson' was a pseudonym for filmmaker Tom Laughlin (who sometimes used the alias 'Donald Henderson').

 Reception

 The Monster Timess Larry Brill found it to be "interesting and effective."

+The film had re-releases in 1974 and 1980, variously using the alternate titles The Curse of Melissa and Night of the Demon.
+In some territories, it was released on a double bill with Jesús Franco's Count Dracula (1970).

 Mystery Science Theater 3000

 The film was featured on the movie-mocking show Mystery Science Theater 3000s episode #908, which first aired on the Sci-Fi Channel on July 11, 1998.
 Writer / performer Paul Chaplin calls the episode "Pause-ville," referring to the languid pace of dialogue and action in the movie.
 Chaplin also points out it's never made clear what the relationship between Luther and Molly, who operate the walnut farm, and the witch Melissa is.

 Critics ranked the episode highly.
-Paste writer Jim Vorel placed the episode #26 (Note: Ranking based on 197 episodes as of 2018.).
-Vorel writes, "The Touch of Satan is another one of those films where it’s tough to imagine anyone outside of an MST3k audience watching it; the kind of movie that would presumably have just fallen off the face of the earth if not for being revived in the cultural consciousness by the show."
-Vorel calls the movie "a grainy ‘70s tale" with "weak characters and hilariously incompetent dialog."
+Paste writer Jim Vorel placed the episode #26.
+(Note: Ranking based on 197 episodes as of 2018.)
+Vorel writes, "The Touch of Satan is another one of those films where it's tough to imagine anyone outside of an MST3k audience watching it; the kind of movie that would presumably have just fallen off the face of the earth if not for being revived in the cultural consciousness by the show."
+Vorel calls the movie "a grainy '70s tale" with "weak characters and hilariously incompetent dialog."
 In an article at Vulture, writer Courtney Enlow lists The Touch of Satan as one of the series' 25 essential episodes.
 A Den of Geek article lists the episode as one of the thirteen best MST3K featuring a horror movie.
 Critics consistently point out a pair of odd turns of phrase from The Touch of Satan: the Strickland family farm being referred to as a "walnut ranch" and Melissa pointing out that the pond is "where the fish lives."

 The MST3K version of The Touch of Satan was included as part of the Mystery Science Theater 3000 Collection, Vol. 5 DVD collection, released by Rhino and re-released by Shout!
 Factory in May 16, 2017.
 The other episodes in the collection are Time Chasers (episode #821), Merlin's Shop of Mystical Wonders (episode #1003), and Boggy Creek II: And the Legend Continues (episode #1006).